Gluten Free Pumpkin Muffins Recipe – Soft & Fluffy!

 How to Make Gluten Free Pumpkin Muffins in a Larger Muffin Pan

-- Lower the heat to 375°F
+- Lower the heat to 375°F and line a larger pan with muffin liners.

 Yes, you can freeze gluten free pumpkin muffins!
 I like to make a double batch of these, so I can freeze half and grab them on my way out the door to work in the morning.
 Just make sure to wrap them tightly in plastic wrap, and then in a ziplock bag to keep any freezer burn off of them.

-This recipe uses two teaspoons baking powder.
+This recipe uses two tsp baking powder.
 If you don’t have baking powder, I would recommend substituting 1/2 teaspoon baking soda plus 2 teaspoons of lemon juice in its place.
 You can also use 2/3 teaspoon baking soda, but I find the acid from the lemon juice helps the muffins rise more.

 What can I add to gluten free pumpkin muffins?